Modern Minimal Perfect Hashing: A Survey: Introduction

-These lower bounds hold even for the \emph{expected} space requirement of randomized MPHFs and even if the input set is chosen uniformly at random.
+These lower bounds also hold for the \emph{expected} space requirement of randomized constructions of MPHFs and even if the input set is chosen uniformly at random.
 For randomized MPHFs the lower bounds are tight as we will see for $n = m$ in \cref{s:bruteforce}: a randomized brute force construction \cite{melhorn1984data} requires $n \log_2 e - \Omega(\log n)$ bits in expectation, even for infinite universes.

-A completely independent lower bound of $\Omega(\log \log u)$ bits \cite{fredman1984bounds} holds for \emph{deterministic} MPHFs in the \emph{worst case} even for $n = 2$ because $\log_2 u$ functions $f : U \rightarrow [2]$ are required until each pair of elements from the universe is separated by at least one such function.
+A completely independent lower bound of $\Omega(\log \log u)$ bits in total \cite{fredman1984bounds} holds for \emph{deterministic} constructions of MPHFs in the \emph{worst case} even for $n = 2$ because $\log_2 u$ functions $f : U \rightarrow [2]$ are required for each pair of elements from the universe is separated by at least one such function.
 Since this lower bound does not apply to randomized constructions and exceeds the more general lower bound only if $n = \Oh{\log \log u}$ we leave it aside for the rest of the paper.

 \myparagraph{Variants\@.} There are several variants of perfect hashing.
 Because these use independent techniques, we only mention them briefly but do not go into detail. \emph{$k$-perfect hash functions} are a generalization that allow for up to $k$ collisions on each output value. \emph{Order-preserving} MPHFs retain any arbitrary order of the keys, which means that they need at least $\log n$ bits per key due to storing one of the $n!$ permutations. \emph{Monotone} MPHFs, in contrast, use the \emph{intrinsic} order of the keys as implied by an order of the universe.
 Surprisingly, MMPHFs achieve a much smaller space consumption of just $\Oh{\log \log \log u}$ bits per key \cite{belazzougui2009monotone,assadi2023tight,kosolobov2024simplified}.
-We refer to \cref{appendix:s:variants} for details.
+We refer to \ifAppendix \cref{appendix:s:variants} \else the extended version \cite{lehmann2025modern} \fi for details.